 - Ethics: Airbnb provided a service by aggregating many places for you to see or by showing your place to many potential renters, so cutting them out of their fees is unethical.

 Airbnb tries to stop you.
-Its computer can detect phone numbers, email addresses, and websites, and it will block them from messages between people on the site until after you strike a rental deal through airbnb.
+Its computer can detect phone numbers, email addresses, and websites, and it will block them from messages between people on the site.

 If you’re clever, you can get around the block by adding your phone number, WhatsApp number, Skype, or email address to a message to a potential host.
-Here’s what I added to the end of my message when contacting someone on airbnb in Buenos Airest last year about a five-month rental:
+Here’s what I added to the end of my message when contacting someone on Airbnb in Buenos Aires about a five-month rental:

 You +18 can 08 contact 26 me 22 here 1 or 44 on WhatsApp.
 (My number is in that sentence.)